-The Close Approach Lunar Model hypothesizes that a close approach brought the moon near enough to the earth to produce a secondary tidal heating event in the earth-moon system.
+The Close Approach Lunar Model (CALM) hypothesizes that a close approach brought the moon near enough to the earth to produce a secondary tidal heating event in the earth-moon system.
 This tidal heating event can answer a multitude of the unexplained geophysical and biological questions that exist in the earth-moon system.

 Two hundred and fifty million years ago, at a time known as the Great Dying (Permian-Triassic Boundary), a devastating event struck earth.
 This event caused some 90% of earth’s species and perhaps 95% of all marine species to go extinct.
 It appears that a variety of things combined to “cause” the Permian extinction.
 The central event, however, was a massive volcanic eruption which pumped huge quantities of flood basalts onto the earth’s surface.
 This volcanic episode is known today as the Siberian traps.
 The formation of the Siberian traps put massive quantities of pollutants and other gases into the atmosphere and oceans, compromising most environments on Earth.
 The extinction event happened in a very short time frame, but for millions of years to come, life on Earth struggled to survive.